forestgrape/coronavirus/index.md

   Stress is an important factor, who hasn't experienced falling sick after a stressful period?
 It's about balancing the different kinds of risks and chances we have been and are facing through our entire evolution.

+<p id="ideas"> ---</p>

+# Ideas to explore

+<p id="better-vents"> -----</p>

+## The Better Ventilators

+### Causes for severe Outcome of Covid-19
+A main cause of a severe Covid-19 and death from Covid-19 is an acute respiratory distress syndrome (ARDS).
+The reason for developing ADRS seems to be a high number of viruses distributed across the entire lungs and delayed clearance of viruses both for Covid-19 and influenza:

+- In most severe cases (especially, where ADRS is observed and mechanical ventilation is needed) the images show bilateral lung lesions/patches [zhong20](#zhong).
+- [Yuen et al](#yuen) found a high viral load for patients with an ADRS .

+For the widespread viral distributions in lung evident reasons would be:

+- increased viral growth of viruses in the cells.
+- decreased mucus clearance.

+For the increased growth, there are counter arguments:

+- diminished immune system is a major risk factor may be a risk factor for severe Covid-19 but there is no strong relation to ADRS
+- patients with ADRS seem not to have especially low antibody levels [citation on the way].
+- in young people the cell machinery tends to be more performant.
+So in theory viruses could spread more quickly.

+There is evidence hower that the cy

+However there is evidence for a decreased mucus production and clearance:
+* observed for influenza by [Yuen et al](#yuen)
+* main factors known to decrease the mucus clearance are main risk factor for developing an ARDS, both for influenza and Covid-19.
+For more detail on factors see [appendix](#appendix).
+    * intern factors:
+        - age
+        - obesity
+        - diabetes
+        - hypertension/arteriosclerosis
+        (see factors below, work in progress).
+    * extern factors:
+         - dry air
+             * humidified air increase mucus transport [hong14](#hong14)
+             * generally fare fewer deaths indicating a lower death-rate in humid air countries.There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care systeme.
+* viruses early on in the alimentary seem not to indicate a severe outcome
+    * there's indication that patients with early detection of viruses in stool, do not have worse outcome [case-series-france](#case-series-france)
+    * diarrhea is not risk for ADRS in influenza [Yuen](#yuen).
+    * increased nausea or vomiting seem to be no indication for a severe disease outcome [zhong20](#zhong)(despite these indicating higher viral loads in the stomach, so viruses are just better cleared to the alimentary).
+However vomiting a slight indication for ADRS in influenza [Yuen](#yuen)

+### Treatment Goals
+Therefore one of main goals in the treatment should be increasing the mucus flow from early on.

+### Treatment Methods

+#### Humidify
+Luckily the extern factor humid air, can be influenced e.g. with humidifiers as described in [hong 2014](#hong) or just a pot of hot water and a towel.
+Additionally the patients should be as horizontal as possible or even slightly heads down to have gravity in the right direction.

+This treatment should both increase the well-being of patients (swiftly, especially if used early on) as well as the overall prognosis.

+#### Mechanical Ventilators
+Mechanically ventilated patients could have a decrease mucus clearance in the respiratory tract, at least they exhale less particles: "Mechanically ventilated patients exhibit decreased particle flow in exhaled breath as compared to normal breathing patients" by [Lindstedt and colleagues](#lindstedt).
+That has to be taken into account.

 <p id="proposal">-------</p>